Dundee United W.F.C.: Stadium

-The team initially played their home matches at Gussie Park (then known as the GA Engineering Arena due to sponsorship), situated opposite Dundee United's Tannadice Park stadium.
-The match against Cove Rangers that clinched the SWFL Division 1 North title on 21 October 2018 was played on Tannadice itself, with an attendance of over 400.
-Between 2020 and 2022, the team mainly played at the Regional Performance Centre at Caird Park.
-They have also used the Dundee International Sports Centre on occasion.
-Following the completion of the first phase of redevelopment work on the Gussie Park facilities, it will once again be the team's regular from 2022 onwards.
+The team play their home matches at Foundation Park (formerly Gussie Park), which is owned by Dundee United F.C. and situated opposite the club's main Tannadice Park stadium.
+They played at Gussie Park, then known as the GA Arena due to sponsorship, from when the team was founded in 2015.
+Between 2020 and 2022, the team mainly played at the Regional Performance Centre at Caird Park., and also used the Dundee International Sports Centre on occasion during this period.
+Following the completion of the first phase of redevelopment work on the Gussie Park facilities, it once again became the team's regular ground from 2022 onwards.
+In August 2023, a new 200-seat spectator stand was opened at the same time as the ground was formally renamed Foundation Park, in recognition of the contribution to its redevelopment by the Dundee United Supporters' Foundation.